Comparing the degrees of incompatibility inherent in probabilistic physical theories

-We show that Quantum Theory contains observables that are as incompatible as any probabilistic physical theory can have.
-We define the joint measurability region of a probabilistic theory which describes the amount of added noise needed to make any pair of observables in the theory jointly measurable.
-We then show that the joint measurability region of Quantum Theory is contained in the joint measurability region of any other probabilistic theory.

-Quantum Theory has a number of important features not known in classical physics, ranging from the superposition and indeterminacy principles formulated by the pioneers to the more recently discovered no-cloning and no-broadcasting theorems.
-It is an old problem to identify operationally significant properties of Quantum Theory that distinguish it from other probabilistic theories.
+Quantum theory has a number of important features not known in classical physics, ranging from the superposition and indeterminacy principles formulated by the pioneers to the more recently discovered no-cloning and no-broadcasting theorems.
+It is an old problem to identify operationally significant properties of quantum theory that distinguish it from other probabilistic theories.
 In recent years many features have been under intensive investigation from this perspective, including information processing \cite{Barrett07}, optimal state discrimination \cite{KiMiIm09}, entropy \cite{Barnumetal10}, purification \cite{ChDaPe11} and discord \cite{Perinotti12}.
 It has been found that some properties are quite generally valid in any non-classical (no-signaling) probabilistic theories while others are specifically quantum.

-The existence of pairs of incompatible observables marks one of the most striking distinctions between Quantum Theory and classical physical theories.
-There are many manifestations of incompatibility, perhaps the most famous being the Heisenberg Uncertainty Principle \cite{BuHeLa07}.
-In this Letter we demonstrate that Quantum Theory contains observables that are as incompatible (in a sense to be defined) as observables in any probabilistic theory can be.
+The existence of pairs of incompatible observables marks one of the most striking distinctions between quantum theory and classical physical theories.
+There are many manifestations of incompatibility, perhaps the most famous being the Heisenberg uncertainty principle \cite{BuHeLa07}.
+However, there are many nonclassical probabilistic theories which also possess incompatible observables, and it will be of interest to compare quantum theory with alternative theories with respect to the feature of incompatibility.

+To this end, we define the joint measurability region of any given pair of observables in a probabilistic theory.
+The joint measurability region describes the amount of added noise needed to make the observables jointly measurable.
+The global joint measurability feature of a probabilistic theory can then be characterized as the intersection of all the joint measurability regions associated with the theory.

+We demonstrate that quantum theory contains observables that are as incompatible as observables in any probabilistic theory can be. {Hence, we can say that, in a global sense, quantum theory has as great a degree of incompatibility as any other probabilistic theory.
+But if only binary observables are considered, the degree of incompatibility inherent in quantum theory is limited and we give an example of a probabilistic theory that contains maximally incompatible binary observables.}

+Our aim is thus to compare the incompatibility of pairs of observables in different probabilistic physical theories.
+We first need to set some minimal constraints.